DimitriosKaratis/Fuzzy-Systems-And-Computational-Intelligence-Projects/README.md

-# Fuzzy Systems and Computational Intelligence – Projects
+# Fuzzy Systems and Computational Intelligence Projects

-This repository contains coursework projects completed at **Aristotle University of Thessaloniki** for the course *Fuzzy Systems and Computational Intelligence*.
+This repository contains coursework projects completed at **Aristotle University of Thessaloniki** for the course *Fuzzy Systems and Computational Intelligence* of the **Electrical and Computer Engineering Department**.
 Each project applies fuzzy logic and computational intelligence methods to solve real-world problems in control, regression, and classification.

 ---